Baku-1/Sovereign_Guilds_Registry/README.md

 On-Chain Roles & History: Manages a complete on-chain ledger of members and their roles (Guild Master, Officer, Member).
 Promotions, departures, and leadership transfers are all recorded as permanent on-chain events, creating a "living history" for the guild.

-Decentralized Staking Pool: Includes a built-in staking mechanism where members can stake a designated token (e.g., $NXS) to earn rewards, allowing them to invest directly in their guild's success.
+Decentralized Staking Pool: Includes a built-in staking mechanism where members can stake a designated token (e.g., $Ron, $AXS) to earn rewards, allowing them to invest directly in their guild's success.

 Hardened Security: The contract has been designed with security as a priority, incorporating: